 It’s embarrassing and it’s exactly the sort of thing that makes Trump’s presidency so damaging.
 The United States still has enough power left to keep acting like this through four or even eight years of a Trump presidency.
 But it’s the worst possible way to spend our last years as a hegemonic power.
 Today we still have enough power to ignore what the rest of the world wants.
 But that’s changing.
 The difference between the Kyoto protocol and Paris Climate accords show that very clearly.
 The world has tremendous resentment towards its lone superpower.
 Up until today they didn’t have a body to express that resentment through.
 US power means we dominate any club we belong to.
 Trump just gave the world a universal club, free of US influence.
 This will not be good for my country.
 Sad!

 For years I’ve been mildly fascinated by Switzerland.
 In the US we mostly know it for a variety of banking scandals, but there’s a lot more going on there.
 It’s been independent for centuries, and is famous for being a very well run and boring place.
 I believe there is a lot in the model to admire.
 From the direct democracy, to the lack of personality driven politics, to the emphasis on the local, there’s a lot that I’d like to see more of in the United States.

-Today I was lucky enough to chat with Quentin Adler, a Swiss attorney and political activist, about the Swiss system, its many benefits and few drawbacks.
-Quentin is the president of Service Citoyen, an association focused on reforming the Swiss obligation to serve the country.
+Today I was lucky enough to chat with an old roommate of mine, a Swiss attorney and political activist, about the Swiss system, its many benefits and few drawbacks.
 I learned a lot from our conversation, and I hope you do too.